Chart Color Schemes

 An assessment of population growth drivers in Busselton reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Busselton's population was estimated at around 1,981 as of November 2025, reflecting an increase of 143 people since the 2021 Census.
-The 2021 Census reported a population of 1,838 in the suburb.
-This increase is inferred from the resident population of 1,913 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, along with an additional 35 validated new addresses since the Census date.
-This level of population equates to a density ratio of 444 persons per square kilometer.
-Over the past decade, Busselton has demonstrated resilient growth patterns with a compound annual growth rate of 2.2%, outpacing the SA4 region.
-Population growth was primarily driven by overseas migration contributing approximately 35.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Busselton's population is estimated at around 1,991 as of Nov 2025.
+This reflects an increase of 153 people (8.3%) since the 2021 Census, which reported a population of 1,838 people.
+The change is inferred from the resident population of 1,923 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 35 validated new addresses since the Census date.
+This level of population equates to a density ratio of 446 persons per square kilometer, providing significant space per person and potential room for further development.
+Over the past decade, Busselton has demonstrated resilient growth patterns with a 2.2% compound annual growth rate, outpacing the SA4 region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 35.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
-Future population trends indicate a median increase for regional areas across the nation, with Busselton expected to grow by 233 persons to reach 2041, reflecting an overall increase of 10.6% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023, based on 2022 data.
+Looking at population projections moving forward, a population increase just below the median of Australian non-metropolitan areas is expected, with the area expected to increase by 232 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 9.9% in total over the 17 years.

 Frequently Asked Questions - Population